jesababon/express-crud-hp/readme.md

 Add a link in your `home/index.ejs` to create a new student!

+## BONUS

+- **Styling** As usual!
+Make it look pretty.

+- Add a sorting hat method so that when a new student is created they are randomly assigned to one of Hogwarts' four houses.
+(Where do you think this logic should go?
+Use your judgement).

+**HINT:** Check out the [npm method-override](https://www.npmjs.com/package/method-override) for the bonus section!

 ### Part 7 - Avada Kedavra - Destroy

 In your student view, create a button to delete the student.
 Create a javascript file in your `public` directory and link it to your view.
 In that file, send a DELETE request to `/students/:id`.
 When the call is done, [redirect](https://developer.mozilla.org/en-US/docs/Web/API/Window/location) the viewer to the `/students` page.